kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 Pods operate in their own namespace and have their own IP and MAC addresses.
 You can think of this as multiple distinct IP computers that want to talk with each other.
 Inter-pod networking on the same node is no different.

-Communications between pods, intra- or inter- host, requires L2 bridging, L3 networking or some other form of inter-pod networking.
-These network functions reside in the root namespace.

-This scenario requires:
+This example of inter-pod networking on the same host requires:

 * Communication between the pod network namespaces and root network namespace.
+The establishment of a veth p2p links accomplishes this.

 * L2 or L3 networking between the pods.
+This example uses a virtual L2 bridge.
+Your implementation might use a different approach implemented in a network plugin.

-Figure 3 illustrates communications between two pods running on the same node.
+Figure 3 illustrates an example of two pods talking each other on the same node.

-{{< figure src="/docs/images/k8net-PodSameHost02.drawio.svg" alt="k8s pods samehost" class="diagram-large" caption="Figure 3.
-Network data path between Pod 1 and Pod 2 running on the same node" >}}
+{{< figure src="/docs/images/k8net-PodSameHost03.drawio.svg" alt="k8s pods samehost" class="diagram-large" caption="Figure 3.
+Example of Pod 1 and Pod 2 on Node 1 communicating with each other" >}}

-Pod packets use the veth links to reach the L2 bridge function.

 ### Pods on different nodes